gx578007/fslog/README.md

 # API
 ## log
    Interface is similar to `console.log`.
+It writes logs to both "files" and "stdout".

+## error
-It write logs to both files and stdout.
+   Interface is similar to `console.error`.
+It writes logs to both "files" and "stderr".

 ## debuglog
    Interface is similar to `util.debuglog`.
 If environment variable "NODE_DEBUG" matches the specified section, it will write logs to files and stdout.
 If not, it is a no-op function.